chanuu123/Covid19-Vaccination-SQL-Analysis/README.md

 - **Brief Introduction**

-The covid-19 Pandemic was one of a kind that took many lives.
-I embarked on a journey to get insights on Covid's impact on the World.
+ The COVID-19 pandemic reshaped lives across the globe.
+I embarked on a data-driven journey to uncover insights into its global impact.

 - **The Dataset:**

-The analysis conducted on the COVID-19 pandemic using the World Health Organization (WHO) dataset focuses on critical metrics such as total cases, death counts, infection rates, vaccination rollouts, and the virus's impact across different continents.
+ Using WHO data, I analyzed the COVID-19 pandemic by exploring cases, deaths, infection trends, vaccination rollouts, and how the virus affected different continents.

-**The following questions are what this analysis seeks to answer:**
+ **Key Questions Explored in This Analysis:**

-- What is the Percentage of Population Vaccinated
+* What percentage of the global population has been vaccinated?
-- What is the number of Deaths By Continent
+* How do COVID-19 death counts vary across continents?
-- Which is the Continents with the highest death count per population
+* Which continent recorded the highest death rate relative to population?
-- Which is Countries with Highest Infection Rate Compared to Population
+* Which countries had the highest infection rates compared to population?
-- What is the Total cases & population percentage infected
+* What are the total reported cases and the percentage of the population infected worldwide?
-- What is the Total Cases vs Total Deaths in Nigeria
+* How do total cases compare to total deaths in Nigeria?

-- **Datasets Description:**
+**Datasets Description:**
 Covid-19 Deaths table 'CovidDeaths'  has 26 columns and 81,060 rows

 ![image](https://github.com/user-attachments/assets/9a3595c1-af27-4e64-a31c-1ec771ec2521).

 **CovidDeaths table head output:**